60TH INAUGURAL CEREMONIES

 Jane Wilson

-oil on linen, 2000
+Oil on Linen, 2000

 Jane Wilson’s American Horizon was the featured painting for guests who attended the 2025 Congressional Luncheon.
 Born in Iowa, Wilson was noted for her artistic exploration of the horizon, creating a compelling body of work that reflects on the meeting of ground and sky.
 In this painting, the horizon evokes stability and continuity.
 The horizon is always there, an enduring feature of the landscape, and the early morning light and passing clouds signal the promise of a new day.
 American Horizon, in both its composition and title, complemented the Inaugural theme which emphasizes our enduring democracy and the promise of the United States Constitution to current and future generations.